-- Holiday toy list — go through Target book and circle/cut out favorites
+- Holiday toy list — go through Target or Amazon book and circle/cut out favorites

 - Snow window sensory play — contact paper sticky on windows or other location, stick on cotton pads, balls, q tips to make snow things, and/or snowman snack: make snowmen out of raisins, cheerios, and marshmallows!

 - Make “cave of stars” use big box to make a fort and poke Christmas lights through the top